Audiovisual content in the classroom with The Archive for Education

 And it’s paying off.
 The platform content and technical quality – fully tailored to meet educational requirements – and the close involvement of teachers and other partners in education has led to a rapid growth in the number of users.
 We’ve been providing a user-friendly web platform with audiovisual archive content from our partners – public, national and regional broadcasters, cultural heritage institutions, (performing) arts organisations and government departments – since 2016.

 At the end of November 2019, the platform had over 60,000 user accounts with access to more than 18,000 image and audio files from 33 partners.
-The next big step is to fully update the platform in 2020.
+In September 2020, we fully updated the platform.